Arbory

 Arbory (Cairbre) is one of the seventeen historic parishes of the Isle of Man.
 It is located on the south of the island in the sheading of Rushen.
 Settlements in the parish include Ballabeg, Colby and Ronague.
-As of the 2016 census, its population stood at 1,847.
-The parish features a mix of coastal plains, glens, and rolling hills, with an economy anchored in agriculture, and tourism.
+As of the 2021census, its population stood at 1,899 individuals.
+The parish features a mix of coastal plains, and highlands, with an economy based on agriculture, and tourism.

 Geography

 Arbory is situated along the southern coast of the Isle of Man in the sheading of Rushen.
 It stretches from Pooil Vash to Strandhall, straddling the Colby river to Cronk Fedjag, and across the mountain to the western boundary of Malew.
 The parish consists of low plains in the south with highlands in the north.
 It has short coastline which is rocky and exposed.

 Administration

 Since 1 May 2020, local governance has been shared with nearby Rushen under the Arbory & Rushen Parish Commissioners, offering combined services with distinct ward structures and forms part of the parish district of Arbory and Malew.
 The parish is headed by a captain, and forms part of the Arbory, Castletown & Malew constituency, which elects two Members to the House of Keys.
 The title of a captain is a ceremonial title dating to Viking era, reflecting centuries-old tradition.